akmalfaditya/Bootcamp/Practice/Collections/Immutable Collections/README.md

-# Immutable Collections in C# 🔒
+# Immutable Collections in C#

-## 🎓 Learning Objectives
+## Learning Objectives
-Master **immutable collections** - data structures that never change after creation, providing thread safety, predictability, and functional programming benefits.
+Learn **immutable collections** - data structures that never change after creation, providing thread safety, predictability, and functional programming benefits.
 Learn when and how to use immutable collections to build robust, concurrent applications with simplified state management.

-## 🔍 What You'll Learn
+## What You'll Learn

 ### Core Immutability Concepts
 - **Immutable vs Mutable**: Understanding the fundamental difference and benefits